darekodz/links/README.md

 4. Set "DocumentRoot" of your server to the public directory of the project
 5. Execute "composer install" in the terminal
 6. Execute "php artisan migrate --seed" - it will create db structure and fill the test data
-7. Done -> go to your local server url
+7. Done -> go to your local server url and ENJOY!